Posted in: Ideas for your websiteLast update: 22/04/21

 The constant evolution of our platform is our way of providing optimized applications guaranteed to meet our clients’ needs.
 And what better way of evolving than adding new features to our applications?
 In this post, we present the new Quiz Summary Page, usable in applications such as quizzes, surveys, multiple-choice tests and predictions promotions such as betting pools.

-The Quiz Summary Page is a page which summarizes the answers provided by users to each of the quiz questions.
+The Quiz Summary Page is a page that summarizes the answers provided by users to each of the quiz questions.
 Activating it is optional.
 The new quiz summary page appears after the participant has answered the last question in the quiz before the registration form is displayed.
-Depending on the needs of each promotion, the summary page can either lead back to the quiz to repeat it or on to the registration form.
+Depending on the needs of each promotion, the summary page can either lead back to the quiz to repeat it or onto the registration form.

 The summary page has several objectives and features.
 If you are a brand that regularly organizes contests and sweepstakes, you should learn to get the most out of this new feature.
 For this reason, we give you 3 practical examples to get a better understanding of its usability and to improve the participation experience of your online promotions:

 The primary objectives of these quizzes – aside from obtaining new leads for your database – include: reinforcing an idea related to your business, teaching a concept through repetition, and evaluating a user’s knowledge of your brand.
 You can use our online quiz app with simple questions and answers, and make it a requirement for registering in the promotion and thereby have a chance of winning the prize that the users answer all the quiz questions correctly.
 The summary page can therefore show which questions were answered correctly and which weren’t, and it can also give the user the chance to repeat the quiz until all the answers are answered correctly.